lorenzofox3/lorenzofox/posts/coroutine.md

 ---
 title: Coroutines in Javascript
 date: 2024-02-24
+description: Introduction to coroutines in Javascript, using generator functions
 ---

 A [coroutine](https://en.wikipedia.org/wiki/Coroutine) is a function whose execution can be suspended and resumed, possibly passing some data.
 They happen to be useful for implementing various patterns involving cooperation between different tasks/functions such as asynchronous flows for example.